Phosphorus

 Phosphorus Loads

-Since 2000, the average phosphorus load has been about 85 tonnes per year.
-Although this is above the Lake Simcoe Protection Plan (LSPP) target of 44 tonnes, it has declined since the 1980-90s when the average was well over 100 tonnes per year.
+Since 2000, the average phosphorus load has been about 83 tonnes per year.
+Although this is above the Lake Simcoe Protection Plan (LSPP) goal of 44 tonnes, it has declined since the 1980-90s when the average was well over 100 tonnes per year.

 As you can see on the graph, there are years of higher phosphorus loads and years of lower phosphorus loads.
 This variation is being driven mostly by changes in tributary (or river) flow rate (or how much water is entering Lake Simcoe) which, in turn, is driven by yearly differences in precipitation.

-The year with highest phosphorus loading on the graph (2008) also had the highest tributary flow.
-2008 was a very wet year with higher than average precipitation, a mild winter with several snow melt events, and rain during the winter months that fell on frozen ground and ran directly into rivers.
+The years with highest phosphorus loading on the graph (2008 and 2017) also had the highest tributary flows.
+Both 2008 amd 2017 were very wet years with higher than average precipitation, a mild winter with several snow melt events, and rain during the winter months that fell on frozen ground and ran directly into rivers.
 All of these factors create perfect conditions for high runoff, high tributary flow, and high phosphorus loading.

 One of the major threats to the LSPP, and our efforts to reduce phosphorus loading in Lake Simcoe, is climate change.
 With warmer winters, we are receiving more rain.
 So even though we have reduced the phosphorus concentration in the water, more tributary flow means less change in the phosphorus loading.